Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Numerical experiments

 \subsubsection{Sensitivity analysis for the maximin headway control}

-This section explores how different network configurations would effect the average gap between the maximin headway control and minimum headway control and it could be formulated as $\frac{||\textbf{h}^{*}-\textbf{h}^{min}||_{1}}{n_{L}N}$, where $\textbf{h}^{*}$ is the maximin headway solved by Algorithm \ref{algo:optimal} and $n_{L}$ is the number of links in set $E\setminus(L_R\cup L_S)$.
-In particular, we study the sensitivity regarding the travel demand and minimum headway.
+This section explores how different network configurations would affect the ratio of maximin headway.
+In particular, we study the sensitivity regarding the length of time interval, travel demand, and minimum headway.

+{\bf Time interval}.
+We first explore the influence of the length of time interval on the ratio of maximin headway.
+The length of time interval $\Delta_{t}$ varies from 2 to 12 minutes.
+Figure \ref{fig:time_interval} illustrates that the ratio of maximin headway remains stable when the length of time interval increases, implying that the current length of time interval is sufficient for the case study.

-{\bf Travel demand.} We first conduct the sensitivity analysis regarding travel demand under different minimum headway requirements.
-We vary the demand of each O-D pair from 30 to 70 under different minimum headway requirements, then we solve Algorithm \ref{algo:optimal} and derive the value of the average gap between the maximin headway and minimum headway, and the results are shown in Figure \ref{fig:Gap_demand}.
+{\bf Travel demand.} We conduct the sensitivity analysis regarding travel demand under different minimum headway requirements.
+We set a constant minimum headway for all links and vary the demand of each O-D pair from 30 to 70 veh/min under different minimum headway requirements, then we solve Algorithm \ref{algo:optimal} and derive the ratio of maximin headway, and the results are shown in Figure \ref{fig:Gap_demand}.

-One can see that the average gap between maximin and minimum headway settings decreases when the demand increases, indicating that the safety margin for SO-DTA will become marginal when more people travel.
+One can see that the ratio of maximin headway decreases when the demand increases, indicating that the safety margin for SO-DTA will become marginal when more people travel.

 {\bf Minimum headway.} Then the sensitivity analysis for the minimum headway value is conducted.
-We vary the value of minimum headway from 0.20s to 1.10s under different O-D demand and keep other parameters unchanged.
-Then we solve the Algorithm \ref{algo:optimal} and derive the value of the average gap between the maximin headway control and minimum headway setting under different minimum headway values.
-Figure \ref{fig:Gap_minimum_headway} shows how the average gap between the maximin headway control and minimum headway setting would change corresponding to different minimum headway values.
+The minimum headway is constant for all links and we vary the value of minimum headway from 0.20s to 1.10s under different O-D demands and keep other parameters unchanged.
+Then we solve the Algorithm \ref{algo:optimal} and derive the ratio of maximin headway under different minimum headway values.
+Figure \ref{fig:Gap_minimum_headway} shows how the the ratio of maximin headway would change corresponding to different minimum headway values.

-One can see that in general, the average headway gap between maximin and minimum headway is relatively stabilized under different minimum headway, indicating that there is always room to enlarge the headway after achieving SO-DTA under different safety requirements ({\em i.e}, minimum headway).
+One can see that in general, the ratio of maximin headway is relatively stabilized under different minimum headway, indicating that there is always room to enlarge the headway after achieving SO-DTA under different safety requirements ({\em i.e}, minimum headway).